mohitpai/journey-optimizer.en/help/using/campaigns/create-campaign.md

 1. To execute your campaign on a specific date or on a recurring frequency, configure the **[!UICONTROL Schedule]** section.
 [Learn how to schedule campaigns](#schedule)

+1. To assign custom or core data usage labels to the campaign, click the **[!UICONTROL Manage access]** button.
+[Learn more on Object Level Access Control (OLA)](../administration/object-based-access.md)

 Once your campaign is ready, you can review and publish it.
-[Learn more](review-activate-campaign.md)
+[Learn more](#review-activate)

 ## Schedule a campaign {#schedule}